-The global economic situation and the legacy of the pandemic have continued to have significant impact on local people, places and on the local economy.
+Global economic uncertainty has continued to have significant impact on local people, places and on the local economy.
 We have continued to focus on delivering our residents' priorities, including significant investment in highways maintenance, all while continuing to balance our budget.

-We are in a period of growing demand for our services.
-With inflation pushing up costs, difficulties in recruiting and retaining staff for us and our providers, having to meet changes in inspection regimes, government policy and funding, we are facing a very challenging picture.
+We continue to face growing demand for our services whilst also working within a challenging environment where we adapt to meet changes to inspection regimes, government policy and funding arrangements.
+The recruitment and retention of staff remains difficult for us and our providers.
 It is therefore more important than ever that our priorities are clear and that we focus on delivering these effectively and efficiently.
-Our business planning continues to be underpinned by a relentless focus on our priorities and delivering the outcomes we set.
-As we approach a General Election, we are also seeking to influence and respond to a range of significant national policy developments which will have implications for the Council's services and role in our community, particularly work to take the lead on supporting economic growth in the County from 1 April 2024.
+Our business planning continues to be underpinned by a focus on our priorities and on delivering the outcomes we set.
+Following the change of government after the July general election, we will seek to influence and respond to a range of significant national policy developments with implications for the Council's services and our role in our community These include the recently published English Devolution White Paper, the proposed reforms to Children's social care, the planning system and the likely changes to local government finance.

-Our ambitions are captured each year in a detailed Council Plan.
-It sets out what we aim to achieve for our communities.
-It covers what we will do and the targets we will use to judge our performance during the year.
+Our ambitions are set out each year in our Council Plan describing what we aim to achieve for our communities.
+It covers what we will do and the measures we will use to judge our performance.
 The Council Plan, revenue budget and capital programme are integrated through our business planning process.
 The Plan is based around four priority outcomes, with an underlying commitment to protect our environment: